asciinema/avt/README.md

 - input handling,
 - rendering.

-Therefore avt is small and focused but a full-fledged terminal emulator can't be built with it.
+Therefore avt is small and focused, although a full-fledged terminal emulator may be built on top of it.

-avt doesn't try to replicate a specific terminal variant like VT102 or VT220, however it implements most control sequences found in modern terminal emulators like xterm, Gnome Terminal, Alacritty, iTerm, mosh etc.
+avt doesn't try to 100% replicate any specific terminal variant like VT102 or VT520, instead it implements most control sequences supported by modern terminal emulators like xterm, Gnome Terminal, WezTerm, Alacritty, iTerm, mosh etc.

 ## License